scicomp-durham/COMP52315/site/content/exercises/exercise02.md

 # Measuring memory bandwidth in the memory hierarchy

-The goal is to determine the memory bandwidth as a function of how much data we are moving on the Hamilton cores.
+The goal of this exercise is to determine the memory bandwidth as a function of the amount of data we are moving on the Hamilton cores.

-Again, as for [the first exercise]({{< ref "exercise01" >}}) we will do this with `likwid-bench`.
+As done in the [the first exercise]({{< ref "exercise01" >}}) we will use `likwid-bench`.
 This time we will use three different benchmarks:

 1. [`clcopy`](https://github.com/RRZE-HPC/likwid/blob/master/bench/x86-64/clcopy.ptt):
    Double-precision cache line copy, which only touches first element of each cache line.